sweet potato dog treats

 dog treat ingredients

-• Sweet Potato - Peeled and mashed.
+• Sweet Potato – Peeled and mashed or use a batch of sweet potato puree.

 • Coconut Flour – As well as being one of my favourite low carb flours for our food, this is a great flour for dogs if you want a low carb, gluten free or grain free treat.